 This pong teh chicken recipe was given to my mom by one of my aunts from Malacca.
-The braised chicken dish is one of the most significant Peranakan dish.
-Although fermented bean paste is salty, the combination of sweetness from shallots and palm sugar makes the dish one of its kind.
-As it slowly cooks over low heat, the meat and potato absorb the flavours in the gravy.
-That makes the pong teh dish extremely special.
+The braised chicken dish is one of the most significant Peranakan dishes.
+Although fermented bean paste is salty, the combination of shallots and palm sugar gives the gravy a slight hint of sweetness.
+As it slowly cooks over low heat, the meat and potatoes absorb the flavours from the gravy making it extremely delicious.

-Pong teh is a braised meat dish with potatoes and a fermented bean paste based gravy with soy sauce.
-It is said that the word ‘pong’ could be a mispronunciation of the Hokkien word ‘hong’ for stewing in soy sauce while ‘teh’ could mean ‘te’ which is pig trotters in Hokkien too.
-Since the Hokkien community commonly braise pig trotters in soy sauce, we can safely make the assumption that it is a soy sauce dish with pork.
+Pong teh is a braised meat dish with potatoes cooked in a gravy consisting of fermented bean paste and soy sauce.
+It is said that the word ‘pong’ could be a mispronunciation of the Hokkien word ‘hong’ for stewing in soy sauce while ‘teh’ could mean ‘te’ which is pig trotters in the same dialect.
+Since the Hokkien community commonly braise pig trotters in soy sauce, we can safely make the assumption that it is a pork dish with soy sauce.

-In fact, the original dish uses pork and it is known as ‘babi pong teh’, where ‘babi’ means pig in Malay.
-As for a pong teh dish using chicken, it is simply known as ’ayam pong teh’ since ‘ayam’ means chicken in Malay.
+In fact, the original dish uses pork and is known as ‘babi pong teh’, where ‘babi’ means pig in the Malay language.
+Substituting it with chicken, it simply becomes ’ayam pong teh’ as in the Malay language, ‘ayam’ means chicken.

-I have to admit that this dish tastes even better overnight even though I do not like to consume overnight food.
+I have to admit that this dish tastes even better overnight even though I do not encourage consuming such food.
 The potatoes taste so good after absorbing the fermented bean paste and palm sugar.

 Originally, pong teh is cooked without the extra herbs like cloves, star anise or dried bean curds.
 I personally love the herbs combination as it makes the dish exceptionally flavourful.
 As I have mentioned, the gravy of this dish is really delicious.
-When tofu puffs are added to it, they soaked up the gravy.
+So, when tofu puffs are added, they soaked up the gravy.
 You can imagine the gravy flooding your mouth as you sink your teeth into them!

-This dish is best served with white rice and some freshly cut chillies in soy sauce or sambal belacan.
+This dish is best served with white rice and sambal belacan or some freshly cut chillies in soy sauce.

 Pong Teh Chicken is also known as: Braised Chicken with Fermented Bean Paste and Potatoes